Eccentric business owners. Cantankerous managers. Agitated lab staff. Confused clients. As consultants, we’ve seen it all (well most of it anyway…).

 There are an increasing number of published documents describing how to calculate MU.
 Some examples of valid sources are industry journals, publications from professional societies, advice from industry experts and scientific papers.
 You should check the validity of the source.
 Wikipedia, while it can be a useful source of information, is not the best ‘go to’ place for information when it comes to dealing with an AB!

-Be sure to confirm that the method you’re relying on is applicable to your area of testing.
+Be sure to confirm that the method you’re relying on applies to your area of testing.

-Provide the reference document to the technical assessor if copyright allows this to be done.
+Provide the reference document to the technical assessor if copyright allows for this.
 This part is critical, particularly if you’re working in a new or innovative area of science.
 If you’re using a known industry method for developing your uncertainty budget, don’t assume that everyone knows of its existence.